 - I have added more reflectors and have fixed the bell by adding a spring with a screw as a hammer for the bell.

 - There is little handlebar adjustment you can raise and move the handlebars toward the cyclist by loosening the Allen key bolt at the side, then loosen the four bolts and rotating the handlebars to suit.
 The top Allen key bolt can be removed and an extension kit fitted, or the three shims can be moved to lower the handlebars this bolt sets the bearing pressure, retains the shims and has a seal to keep the water out.
 The bearing runs smoothly but the stem had some corrosion making it difficult to take apart to service the bearings.
 One of two O-rings and a flat plastic washer seal the top bearing, need to be replaced.
 The rust had made the shims tight and spilt the plastic wedge washer which I reused because the split has not harmed its function.
-I used emery paper to clean off the rust, then painted that section of the fork, unsuccessfully because the car primer paint can be scraped off.
+I used emery paper to clean off the rust, then painted that section of the fork, unsuccessfully because the car primer paint can be scraped off which I cleaned and repainted.
 The adjustment is to tighten the top blot a bit too tight then tighten the side clamp bolt.
 The bottom bearing is similar but the top of the fork is wedge-shaped instead of the plastic wedge used with the top bearing.

 - Before painting the fork stem I degreased it with a solution of water and 5% vinegar.

 - The front hub bearing was lubricated and clean which I added a little more grease too - The front wheel has a quick-release mechanism, remove the wheel by pulling the fork apart slightly.

 - Remove the quick-release mechanism, which slides through the shaft easily.